-When it comes to brewing coffee with the AeroPress Coffee Maker, there are two main methods.
-The first method is described both in the directions that ship with the Aerobie AeroPress as well as our AeroPress Coffee Maker Tutorial.
-It is the regular top-down straightforward brewing method.
+There are two main methods for brewing coffee with the AeroPress Coffee Maker.
+The first method is described in the directions that ship with the Aerobie AeroPress and in our AeroPress Coffee Maker Tutorial.
+It is the regular top-down, straightforward brewing method.

-The second method is known as the inverted or upside-down brewing method, which I will highlight in this brewing tutorial.
+The second method is known as inverted or upside-down brewing, which I will highlight in this brewing tutorial.

 Upside Down Brewing Results in a Richer Taste